Develop

 );

-Query Spatial Anchors Example
+Query Spatial Anchors example

-1. Generate a list of UUIDs,
+1. Generate a list of UUIDs.

 3. Execute logic in the results delegate.

-• Spawn an actor of your choice, there is a helper method you can use called SpawnActorWithAnchorQueryResults.
+• Spawn an actor of your choice.
+There is a helper method you can use called UOculusXRAnchorBPFunctionLibrary::SpawnActorWithAnchorQueryResults.

-EOculusSpaceStorageLocation QueryLocation = EOculusSpaceStorageLocation::Local;
+EOculusXRSpaceStorageLocation QueryLocation = EOculusXRSpaceStorageLocation::Local;

-TArray<FUUID> AnchorUUIDs = ...;
+TArray<FOculusXRUUID> AnchorUUIDs = ...;

 {